BeauHibbert/reading-notes/html.md

-# HTML or hypertext markup languange
+# HTML or hypertext markup language

 * HTML is a coding language that displays the content of your web page.
 * HTML utilizes tags and elements to tell the content what it needs to do.